scylladb/scylladb/tools/toolchain/README.md

 There are two procedures, one using emulation (can run on any x86 machine) and another using native systems, which requires access to aarch64 and s390x machines.

+You will need credentials to push images.
+You either need to setup permanent credentials with `podman login`, or you can just append `--creds=yourname@scylladb.com` to the `podman manifest push` command and then type in your password.

 ## Emulated publishing procedure (slow)

 1. Pick a new name for the image (in `tools/toolchain/image`) and